pkibbey/pkibbey.github.io/src/content/projects/photography.md

 ---
-title: "Digital Photography Portfolio"
+title: "Creative Break: Four Years as a Portrait Photographer"
-description: "A showcase of my journey through digital photography, featuring landscape, portrait, and street photography with technical insights."
+description: "My journey stepping away from web development to pursue professional portrait photography, and how it shaped my perspective on creativity and technology."
-pubDate: "2024-01-10"
+pubDate: "2016-02-01"
 color: "linear-gradient(to bottom right, #2ECC71, #27AE60)"
 tags: ["Photography", "Digital Art", "Portfolio", "Creative", "Visual Design"]
 ---